uts-magic-lab/htc_vive_teleop_stuff/INSTALL.md

 Open Steam, wait for it to update, login.

-Go to Steam > Settings and add Beta participation.
+Go to `Steam > Settings` and add Beta participation.
 It will reboot Steam.

-Now we want to install SteamVR, but in beta mode, so look for SteamVR and right click Properties, BETA tab, and add yourself to the beta.
+Now we want to install SteamVR, but in beta mode, so look for SteamVR somewhere in the client (for me it's in `Library` already, you may find it by clicking [this link](steam://run/250820)) and right click
+Properties, BETA tab, and add yourself to the beta.
 Now install.
+(It's like 1GB).

-Execute SteamVR and do the setup.
+Execute SteamVR and do the `room setup`.